makandra/rack-steady_etag/README.md

 This middleware will process responses that match all of the following:

-- Responses with a HTTP status of 200 or 201
+- Responses with a HTTP status of 200 or 201.
-- Responses with a `Content-Type` of `text/html` or `application/xhtml+xml`
+- Responses with a `Content-Type` of `text/html` or `application/xhtml+xml`.
 - Responses with a body.

+Responses should also have an UTF-8 encoding (not checked by the middleware).

 This middleware can also add a default `Cache-Control` header for responses it *didn't* process.
 This is passed as an argument during middleware initialization (see *Installation* below).